 Okay, good question.
-So, we had a computer screen that the practice the patient, test patient in the studies had computer screens in front of them and on the computer screen was shown simple everyday pick pictures of everyday things, an apple, a tree, a dog, fence, a car.
-And they were told they were given through a instruction in their in an earpiece, the computer told them what to say, in relation to the picture.
+So, we had a computer screen that the practice the patient is test patient in the studies had computer screens in front of them.
+And on the computer screen was shown simple everyday pic pictures of everyday things, an apple, a tree, a dog, fence, a car.
+And they were told they were given through a instruction in there an earpiece, the computer told them what to say, in relation to the picture.
 So say they were looking at a picture of an apple.
-And they were they were told to say either a true statement, which would be say, I see an apple, or a false statement, say I see a dog.
+And they were they were told to say either a true statement, which would be say, I see an apple, or a false statements, say I see a dog.
 And it wasn't tricky, it was either definitely true or definitely false.
 And when they were given that instruction, they put their arm up.
 And they would say, looking at the computer screen, they would say, I see an apple and then the practitioner would test.
-If the muscles stayed strong, they'd enter an S on the keyboard, and the practitioner would enter an S on the keyboard, if it went weak, W. And then we entered into no more dialogue than that.

-Okay, presumably there are a couple of a couple a couple of true statements to start with.
+If the muscles stayed strong, they'd enter an S on the keyboard, and the practitioner would enter an S on the keyboard, if it went weak, W and then we entered into no more dialogue than that.
+Okay, presumably you got a couple of a couple of true statements to start with.
 So you've got a baseline of strength.

 Well, they could do test statements prior to that, and most of them did.
 So they of course, we need a baseline.
-And then once they were ready and got the difference between a true and a false strong and a weak, then we then we started the actual testing.
-And they did that the first study they did 16 muscle tests broken up into blocks of 10.
+And then once they were ready and got the difference between a true and a false a strong and a weak, then we then we started the actual testing.
+And they did the the first study they did 16 muscle tests broken up into blocks of 10.
 Now, this was a really crucial part of the studies is we had blocks of 10 muscle tests.
 And then during the pilot, we just had them rest.
-But one of the researchers at at Oxford in my department suggested that we compare it to actual just lying, trying to detect a lie through visual auditory kinesthetic ways.
-So we had 10 muscle tests, 10 guesses 10 muscle test 10 guesses and they'd had 60 muscle tests and 60 guesses and then we could and we found in that first study we that we got 69% accurate, which is we compared to guessing accuracy, which was 49% correct.
-I 20% difference now.
-When I saw the 69 when I calculated it when I saw my stat, statistical package, spat out 69% I was absolutely heartbroken.
+But one of the researchers at at Oxford of my department suggested that we compare it to actual just lying, trying to detect a lie through visual auditory kinesthetic ways.
+So we had 10 muscle test 10 guesses 10 muscle test 10 guesses and they'd had 60 muscle tests and 60 guesses and then we calculated the percent correct and we found in that first study we that we got 69% accurate, which is we compared to guessing accuracy, which was 49% correct.
+20% difference.
+Now, when I saw the 69 when I calculated it when I saw my stat, statistical package sped up 69% I was absolutely heartbroken.
 I'm like, 69%, that was terrible.
-What are we doing?
-You know, I was expecting it to be at 85.
-So, but then my supervisor, my statistician, supervisor saw the difference between this the 69%, and the 49% 49% is chance, which is what you'd expect for guessing.
-So that was we know we were on them on the mark there.
+What do we do and you know, I was expecting it to be at 85.
+So, but then my supervisor, my statistician supervisor saw the difference between this 69% and the 49% 49% is chance, which is what you'd expect for guessing.
+So that was we know we were on the on the mark there.
 20% difference in a diagnostic test accuracy study, he said was amazing.
 So he said, Keep going carry on.
 So it still means as a significant number of people who muscle testing would not work for either practitioners or patients one or the other.